kibo-money/kibo/README.md

 The orange background is a wink to Bitcoin and when in a circle, it also represents the sun, which means that while it's our hope for a better future, we still have to be careful with our collective goals and actions, to not end up like Icarus.

-## Roadmap

-- **More Datasets/Charts**: If a dataset can be computed, it should exist and have its related charts
-- **Simulations**: Such as DCA simulation over a period of time with various strategies
-- **Dashboards**: For a quick and real-time view of the latest data of all the datasets
-- **Nostr integration**: First to save preferences, later to add some social functionnality
-- **Descriptions**: Add text to describe all charts and what they mean
-- **Start9 support**: By making the whole suite much easier to self-host, it's quite rough right now
-- **API Documentation**: Highly needed to explain what's what
-- **Datasets by block timestamp**: In addition to having datasets by date and height

 ## Infrastructure

 Here's the current infrastructure of the main instance and its backup.